notesofcliff/delve/src/home/doc/admin/User_and_Group_Management.md

 3. In the "Groups" section, select the group(s) you want to add the user to.
 4. Click "Save" to apply the changes.

-By following these steps, you can effectively manage users, groups, and permissions in your Flashlight instance.
+By following these steps, you can effectively manage users, groups, and permissions in your Delve instance.

 ---